bjoernduesenberg/bjoernduesenberg/README.md

 - 👋 Hi, I’m Björn Düsenberg
-- 👀 I’m interested in R and Python programming
+- 👀 I’m interested in R programming and Data Science in general
 - 🌱 I’m currently learning R and SQL
 - 💞️ I’m looking to collaborate on data science projects
 - 📫 How to reach me: www.linkedin.com/in/bjoern-duesenberg